top of page

 In his key message to the gathering on Wednesday 10th of December, Bishop Randazzo said that frameworks that are combined with pastoral strategies are needed in a region where whole communities are at risk.

 “Migration and displacement touch every corner of our region and the lives of countless families.
 The Migrants and Refugees Oceania Network, therefore, represents not only a practical response but a profoundly pastoral one.
-It is one of the ways in which we humbly seek to be instruments of solidarity," said Bishop Randazzo.
+It is one of the ways we humbly seek to be instruments of solidarity," said Bishop Randazzo.

 Bishop Randazzo mentioned three major areas of concern: people displaced or affected by climate change; seasonal workers; and the plight of West Papua refugees and others seeking sanctuary in Oceania.